wee270641/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 # Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office

-A python project on DataCamp
+A python project on DataCamp.

 The objective is to create DataFrames, filter movies of nexflix and create data visualizations.